The emergence of Web services introduced a new paradigm for enabling the exchange of information across the Internet

 Enabling XML Web services also allows interoperability among applications developed using a heterogeneous environment such as Java EE, Microsoft .NET, CORBA and C++.
 With the overwhelming adoption, acceptance and availability of Web services application infrastructure tools, increasingly Web services are used to enable inter-enterprise communication, workflow, collaboration and integration of business applications over a network.

-Applying security and establishing trust among Web services or between a Web service provider and its consumer has introduced newer challenges, some of which remain unaddressed by traditional security mechanisms
+Applying security and establishing trust among Web services or between a Web service provider and its consumer has introduced newer challenges, some of which remain unaddressed by traditional security mechanisms and technologies.

 Because Web services can be dynamically located, subscribed to and consumed using a wide range of platforms -- including handheld devices -- the Web services provider must facilitate a standardized security mechanism that can be accessed by the service requesters using heterogeneous platforms and devices.